Whimsy Stick

 Warm-up (2 min)

-First, drag the lure slowly along the ground in wide arcs.
-First, the dog watches, eventually starts tracking.
-But do not release them yet.
-So this builds anticipation and engages the prey-tracking circuitry without spiking arousal.
+Drag the lure slowly along the ground in wide arcs.
+The dog watches, eventually starts tracking.
+Do not release them yet.
+This builds anticipation and engages the prey-tracking circuitry without spiking arousal.

 02